pingidentity/pingidentity-devops-getting-started/docs/reference/buildLocal.md

 ---
 title: Build a Docker Product Image Locally
 ---
-# Build a Docker Product Image Locally
+# Building a Docker product image locally

-This example describes how to build a Docker image or our products using the build tools found in our [Docker Builds](https://github.com/pingidentity/pingidentity-docker-builds) repo, and a local copy of a product zip file.
+Build a Docker image of our products using the build tools found in our [Docker Builds](https://github.com/pingidentity/pingidentity-docker-builds) repo and a local copy of a product .zip archive.

 <div class="iconbox" onclick="window.open('https://github.com/pingidentity/pingidentity-docker-builds','');">
     <img class="assets" src="../../images/logos/github.png"/>